JammyJ1mJ1m/JammyJ1mJ1m.github.io/content/posts/DX11Assessment.md

 {{< figure src="https://i.imgur.com/mr7bm5C.gif" alt="Fig1" position="center" style="border-radius: 8px;" caption="" captionPosition="center" captionStyle="color: white;" >}}
 Although it's not shown here, the actual scene will have a ceiling.

+## **3/01/2024**
+It's been a while since the last update.
+Today after some tedious issues I have managed to implement normal maps for models.
+This video highlights the new additions.
+Parralax is next on the list of things to implement.
+{{< youtube hxTX2S0eETs >}}